Current Fellows (appointed in 2018)

 Lemelson Center Post-Doctoral Fellows

-Lemelson Center Pre-Doctoral Fellow
+Lemelson Center Pre-Doctoral Fellows

 Fellows' affiliations at the time of their fellowship appointments are listed with their names.